 Hi Bali lover!
-We’re stoked to finally show you one of the things we’ve been working on.
-With the world slowly adjusting to the new ‘new’, wearing cloth face masks when going out in public due to the coronavirus pandemic is recommended in most countries.
+We're happy to finally show you one of the things we've been working on.
+With the world slowly adjusting to the new 'new', wearing cloth face masks when going out in public due to the coronavirus pandemic is recommended in most countries.
 A beautiful opportunity to use our recourses to make something for you and give you a chance to support the people in Bali during this crisis.

 We locally sourced fabrics and worked with our tailors in Bali to make machine-washable, double-layered cotton masks.
 100% of the profit from all our face masks will be donated to support the people in Bali during COVID-19.
 Our washable, tropical, reusable fabric masks are made out of locally sourced cotton.

 A sustainable way to stay safe and doing good while protecting yourself and others!

 We donate all profit of our Bali face masks to local charity project Nasi Bunkus Tetangga.
 Who currently feed hundreds of Balinese families a week by handing out essential food packages in local neighborhoods.
 We carefully sourced and are personally involved with this charity and guarantee your donations will make a difference.
 You can follow our Instagram stories for live updates and please find more info below and come along with us for a day in our photo diary!

 "By buying 1 face mask, you can feed 10 people!"

 - Handmade in Bali by our local tailors